ZZ-Cat/CRSFforArduino/README.md

 ## Software license

-As always, I believe in freedom & I want to pass that freedom onto you.
+As always, I believe in freedom and I want to pass that freedom onto you.
 Which is why I am proud to license CRSF for Arduino to you under the [GNU GPL v3](https://github.com/ZZ-Cat/CRSFforArduino/blob/Main-Trunk/LICENSE.md).

 ## Attributions